Evgeni’s Obsession (A New Reign #1) by Merel Pierce

+He’s Deadly–A Monster.
+So why can’t she Stay Away?
+Men like Ethan Reilly should never fall in love.
+Dark, enigmatic and dangerous, Ethan is the perfect predator until he meets Lily Simpson, a woman passionate enough to placate him and strong enough to surrender to him.
+For a while Lily’s love is enough.
 But the darkness inside Ethan is too powerful to contain, and soon it spills into their burgeoning love affair.
 As he wrestles with his demons, Ethan must come to terms with who he really is, but if he does, what happens to Lily?
 Can any love be strong enough to survive a past as terrible as Ethan’s?
 And what kind of future can they forge from the ashes of his awful admission?

 So this is where my first “cheat” comes in, because I refuse to believe that this is the end for a certain character, I’ve also been looking for ANY excuse to include this in a post for a while.
 So whilst I was sad at the possibility AND the effect on other protagonists, I refuse to have my heart broken at the moment.
 Now for some reason the final book, Ashes, isn’t included on the Goodreads page linked above, so you can find it here.

+“I am going to break you.
+That’s the whole purpose of this exercise.
+From the moment the door inside that room closes, I am not going to be Mr. Nice Guy.
+I am going to do everything in my power to hear you scream, and I won’t stop until I hear you beg for mercy.
+Do you wish to proceed on that basis?”
 Today my name is Lois Reeves.
 I have an appointment with my new boss, James Leverett, this morning because my next assignment requires that I assassinate one of the biggest gangsters in the world.
 This is a suicide mission that is almost guaranteed to get me killed, but I have to accept it.
 To refuse would mean death – and not just mine.
 This guy who I’m about to kill is lining up everyone I hold dear, and preparing to take them out one by one.
 This is every assassin’s worst nightmare, and this is the hell within which I now live.

 This series has two endings to chose from.
 One (and my particular favourite) is very dark, non-consensual and full of triggers.
 The other is the more classically emotionally heartwrenching but both endings fit the theme, even if both eventually end in a HEA too.
 The whole series balances on a knife edge of abuse/consensual power exchange and is a very compelling read.